May 15, 2024 · 12 min read

 It’ll truly take an all-in approach to solve the housing affordability crisis.
 That’s where cross-sector housing solutions come in.
 They are collaborative efforts that address interconnected challenges in our communities — such as equitable access to housing, healthcare, transportation and economic opportunity.

-5. Transforming Underutilized Spaces Into Affordable Homes
+5. Transforming Surplus and Underutilized Lands Into Affordable Homes

 A colorful image of a motel with a welcome sign.

-Converting unused spaces into homes also has the potential to positively impact California’s education workforce.
+Converting unused spaces into homes can also positively impact California’s education workforce.
 Far too often, teachers and other staff are forced to either leave their local communities or change their profession altogether so they can keep up with the rising living costs.

-7. Preserving Lower-Cost Housing
+7. Preserving Existing Lower-Cost Housing

 Images of houses in mason jars.